Center for Cybersecurity Education Course Descriptions

-Provides students with a working knowledge of fundamental data protection techniques for protecting data at rest, data in motion, and data in processing.
+Provides a working knowledge of fundamental data protection techniques for protecting data at rest, data in motion, and data in processing.
 Techniques include encryption algorithms and systems (symmetric, asymmetric, standard, digital certificates, and hashes), Steganography, data masking, and data obfuscation.
-The course will also examine access controls, availability, authentication, confidentiality, data integrity, and non-repudiation are covered and defenses against DDOS and other data attacks.
-Security by diversity and security in depth will be presented as fundamental requirements.
-Formerly: TECH 6350 Cryptography.
+Examines access controls, availability, authentication, confidentiality, data integrity, and non-repudiation as well as defenses against DDOS and other data attacks.
+Security by diversity and security in depth are presented as fundamental requirements.
+Prerequisite: TECH 5F70.
+Equivalent to TECH 6350.

-This course examines legal, privacy and compliance environments facing organizations globally.
-Students will build an understanding of the complexities of these compliance and legal obligations starting with a general foundation of laws and industry standards that apply across most organizations that handle sensitive data.
-Examination of industry verticals will expand the student's knowledge of particular federal and state regulatory and industry-based obligations.
-Course also examines the relevant laws and regulations with regard to law enforcement and civil investigation of digital crimes.
-Replaces: TECH 6355 Trusted Systems.
+Examines legal, privacy, and compliance environments facing organizations globally.
+Students build an understanding of the complexities of security, compliance and legal obligations starting with a general foundation of laws and industry standards that apply across most organizations that handle sensitive data.
+Examination of industry verticals expand students’ knowledge of particular federal and state regulatory and industry-based obligations.
+It also examines how security and compliance obligations can be used to establish the security, compliance, and risk management programs for an enterprise.
+Equivalent to TECH 6355.

-Course provides an in-depth understanding of penetration (pen) testing and "ethical hacking", including requirements and reporting.
-Students will examine the business impact of testing and will conduct security testing (including network and web application penetration testing) in the lab environment that includes: intelligence gathering, identifying and exploiting vulnerabilities, conducting post-exploitation exercises, and reporting results.
-Students will be required to create a comprehensive report summarizing the findings including recommendations to mitigate the risks identified.
-Topics will include social engineering, web application testing, managing a security test, and rools of attack.
-Prerequisite: CYBS 6350.
-Replaces: TECH 7355 Information Security Risk Mitigation.
-Course requires a $100.00 Software Materials Fee.
+In-depth understanding of penetration (pen) testing and "ethical hacking", including requirements and reporting.
+Examination of the business impact of testing and will conduct security testing (including network and web application penetration testing) in the lab environment including: intelligence gathering, identifying and exploiting vulnerabilities, conducting post-exploitation exercises, and reporting results.
+Students are required to create a comprehensive report summarizing the findings including recommendations to mitigate the risks identified.
+Topics will include social engineering, web application testing, managing a security test, and tools of attack.
+Prerequisite: CYBS 7350.
+Replaces TECH 7355 Information Security Risk Mitigation.

-Course provides an in-depth analysis use of industry tools, technologies, and practices involved in gathering, protecting and analyzing digital evidence.
-The class uses industry tools to perform forensic analysis and examines how various operating systems store data on storage media - hard disk drives and other digital media.
-The course will highlight how computers are used in crimes and how this can be linked to criminal motivations to focus a digital investigation.
-Prerequisite: CYBS 6350.
-Equivalent to TECH 7358 and TECH 7359 (Fall 2008 through Summer 2012).
-The course requires a $100.00 Software Materials Fee.
+This course provides an in-depth analysis of the use of industry tools, technologies, and practices involved in gathering, protecting and analyzing digital evidence.
+The class uses industry tools to perform forensic analysis and examines how various operating systems store data on storage media such as hard disk drives and other digital media.
+Highlights how computers are used in crimes and how to focus on a digital investigation.
+Prerequisite: CYBS 6355 and 7350.
+Equivalent to TECH 7358 and TECH 7359.